 National Security Affairs

-Assistant Professor Victoria Clement earned her Ph.D. in 2005 from The Ohio State University where she also earned a Master of Arts degree in Near Eastern Languages and Literatures, focusing on Turkish, as well as an M.A. in Russian History.
+Victoria Clement earned her Ph.D. in 2005 from The Ohio State University where she also earned a Master of Arts degree in Near Eastern Languages and Literatures, focusing on Turkish, as well as an M.A. in Russian History.
 She also studied at the Leningrad Polytechnic Institute in fall of 1991 and at Turkmenistan’s Azadi National World Language Institute in fall 2001.
+She is a founding member of the Central Eurasian Studies Society.

 In addition to her work on Central Asian history, Dr. Clement remains active in analysis of contemporary Central Asia and Turkey.
 She has worked as a consultant for the U.S. Department of State and USAID, as well as Oxford Analytica and the Home Office in England.
 In 2004, Dr. Clement was commissioned by the National Bureau of Asian Research to write the report “Secular and Religious Trends in Turkmen Education.”

-In Spring 2012 Dr. Clement will be the Embassy Policy Specialist at the U.S. Embassy in Aşgabat, Türkmenistan.
-This program is designed to provide expertise to the region and bring open source, policy-relevant research to the service of the U.S. Government.
+In Spring 2012, Dr. Clement was selected to serve as the U.S. Embassy Policy Specialist in Aşgabat, Türkmenistan.
+This program is designed to provide expertise to the region and bring policy-relevant research to the service of the U.S. Government.
+She was also named a Fulbright Fellow for her work on civil society in Turkmenistan.

 - “Faith-based schools in post-Soviet Türkmenistan,” European Education, Spring 2011, Vol. 43, Issue 1, p.
 76-92.